Carlos Romero Deschamps: Allegations of corruption

 In July 2019, Romero Deschamps was expelled from the union after being charged with corruption.
-However, internal documents from Pemex revealed in January 2021 that Romero Deschamps continues to work at the oil company although he is no longer a member of the union.
-He will continue to enjoy lengthy paid vacations until 2024 with a salary of MXN $41,203 (USD $2,100) per month.
-In 2019 he collected MXN $1,208,843 in salary, bonuses, Christmas bonus, fees, and compensations.
+However, internal documents from Pemex revealed in January 2021 that Romero Deschamps continued to work at the oil company although he was no longer a member of the union.
+He continued to enjoy lengthy paid vacations until his death with a salary of MXN $41,203 (USD $2,100) per month.
+In 2019 he collected MXN $1,208,843 in salary, bonuses, Christmas bonuses, fees, and compensations.
 He also reported MXN $372,018 from investments and the sale of two vehicles, but he did not report the purchase or ownership of any real estate.